enzolutions/generator-marionette-drupal/README.md

 ![Unit Test](https://github.com/enzolutions/generator-marionette-drupal/blob/master/images/generator_maronette_drupal_jasmine_unit_test.png "Unit Test")

+You must select what entity you want create a form between Nodes and Comments, after that the generator create a list of Bundles available and after select the bundle the view modes for the bundle selected.

+The form is generated using the fields present in bundle view mode.

+If you update your content type bundle in Drupal 8 maybe you wanna re run the form generator.

 ## Integration with Grunt

 This generator provide a initial Grunt file to execute minimal tasks, you can run all tasks available with following command.